Modeling cyclicality and intransitivity in paired comparisons data: Cyclicality, intransitivity and minimal models

-Thus the $(i,j)^{th}$ and $(j,k)^{th}$ elements of $\pmb{c}_{(i,j,k)}$ are $1$, the $(i,k)^{th}$ element is $-1$ and all other elements are $0$.
-Equation \eqref{cyclic:triangle:not:unique} demonstrates that cyclical relations have a linear algebraic representation.
+Thus, the $(i,j)^{th}$ and $(j,k)^{th}$ elements of $\pmb{c}_{(i,j,k)}$ are $1$; the $(i,k)^{th}$ element is $-1$, and all other elements are $0$.
+Hence, cyclical preference relations admit a linear algebraic representation generated by elementary cyclic triads.
 It is easy to verify that